Karaka-Management/Organization-Guide/Strategy/Business Plan.md

 * Regulations.
 There are many different regulations for different regions and business fields that must be upheld
 * Small customers still want to own software and not rent it and pay for it every year
+* Since software is intangible it is generally attributed with a lower value than tangible assets
+* Like for every programming language the general support for the language (updates, bug fixes, improvements)

 #### Internal